Nbkvig/Discord-Chat-Mod/documentation/ryan-contributions.md

 # Ryan's Contributions

+# 12/9/25
+### What I did:
+* Tied front and back together

+### What's next:
+* I'll update things to be more optimal over winter, if I feel like it.
+Next steps would be to use more databases and to expand the dashboard.

+### What broke or got weird:
+* Nothing to report.

 ## 11/29/25
 ### What I did:
 * Updated main and flask_app to record new data from guilds.